30495 - INNOVATION AND BIG DATA FOR THE PUBLIC SECTOR

 1. Interactive lectures

 Lectures are meant to discuss theory and practice of all issues related to innovation and big data use in the public sector.
 The lectures are held by three professors with different expertise to provide you with a comprehensive understanding of the topic.
 We have tried to arrange the professors’ thematic blocs logically but sometimes, schedules did not allow this match.
 As a result, some topics bleed into other weeks.
 We think that is a good thing, since knowledge development is not linear.
-Your contribution to the lectures is considered fundamental for the success of the course and your learning success.
+Students' contribution to the lectures is considered fundamental for the success of the course and your learning success.

 2. Case study and role playing